PavelNikolaichev/langlearn-frontend/README.md

 Currently this project is in development, and for now the main issue is to standardize the codebase/styles and make it more maintainable, also there's a lot of room for improvement for caching and optimizing db queries.

+For backend implementation, please refer to the [Langlearn Backend](https://github.com/PavelNikolaichev/LangLearn.Backend)

 ## Project Setup

 Firstly, set up the environment variables by copying the `.env.example` file to `.env` and filling in the required values.